learnbyexample/vim_reference/vim_reference_guide.md

     * `\(to\)\+` matches `to` or `toto` or `tototo` and so on
     * `re\(leas\|ceiv\)\?ed` matches `reed` or `released` or `received`

-There's some tricky situations when using alternation.
+There can be tricky situations when using alternation.
 Say, you want to match `are` or `spared` — which one should get precedence?
 The bigger word `spared` or the substring `are` inside it or based on something else?
 The alternative which matches earliest in the input gets precedence, irrespective of the order of the alternatives.

 * `s/are\|spared/X/g` replaces `rare spared area` with `rX X Xa`
-    * `s/spared\|are/X/g` will also give the same results
+    * `s/spared\|are/X/g` will also give the same result

 In case of matches starting from the same location, for example `spa` and `spared`, the leftmost alternative gets precedence.
 Sort by longest term first if don't want shorter terms to take precedence.